vyshnavi-adusumelli/FinBot/README.md

 - Just go on adding multiple spendings using /add and type /chart to see the spendings in the form of graphs.
 - More Badges added in Repository

-### Release Version 1.2.1

-- See your total daily/monthly expenditure in differet currencies using the /displayDifferentCurrency command
-- Download your spendings history CSV file using the /download command
-- Email the monthly spendings history to yourself using the /sendEmail command
-- User can now get a message when the monthly budget is exhausted.
-- Details for testing requirements added in README.md

 <!-- [comment]: <> (## Demo) -->